mer-hybris/hadk.sailfishos.org/droid-hal.rst

 The ``/etc/hw-release`` file
 ----------------------------

-Sailfish Hardware Adaptations use the file ``/etc/hw-release`` to store variables related to the device adaptation.
+Sailfish OS Hardware Adaptations use the file ``/etc/hw-release`` to store variables related to the device adaptation.
 This file is read by different middleware components to determine which adaptation repositories to enable and which device-specific tweaks to apply.